SalesConnection/Docusaurus-sc/docs/Adding Users Problem.md

 - **I have added the user to the system, what is the next step?**<br>

-&emsp; Ask the user to:<br>
+  Ask the user to:<br>
-&emsp;&emsp; a.
+  a.
 Verify his account through a verification email sent from admin@salesconnection.my.
 He will receive another email with a password after verification.<br>
-&emsp;&emsp; b.
+  b.
 Download the Sales Connection app from Google Playstore or App Store.<br>
-&emsp;&emsp; c.
+  c.
 Log in using the registered phone number, or email address with password.<br>

 &emsp; *we will only send emails to email addresses that are verified.<br>